This post was last updated on April 21st, 2022 at 05:17 pm

 In a nutshell, you often get what you pay for when it comes to shared hosting.
 While it might be effective when you’re getting started, it lacks scalability.
 As traffic increases to your site, speed will inevitably go down, quicker than it would on a private server.

 The other concern is security, which shared hosting providers often oversell.
-While they might have general security measures put in place, one site on the server getting hacked or breached could have a ripple effect throughout all of the other server users.
+While they might have general security measures put in place, one site on the server getting hacked or breached could have a ripple effect throughout all of the other service users.

 Should You Use VPS or Shared Hosting for eCommerce?